Skip to content

 Scribe

-So who takes it?
+Who takes it?

 Verdict: Yabla win

-The flashcard review game itself also needs improvement:
+The review game needs work:

 Custom Flashcards